bliutwo/pomodoro/README.md

 - [x] Try using [PyInstaller](https://www.pyinstaller.org/) to bundle the appJar Python GUI program as a Windows executable.

-This doesn't work yet because of some stuff I need to add (such as [favicon.ico](https://stackoverflow.com/questions/18537918/why-isnt-ico-file-defined-when-setting-windows-icon)).
+[PyInstaller](https://www.pyinstaller.org/) (bundling the appJar Python GUI program as a Windows executable) doesn't work yet because of some stuff I need to add (such as [favicon.ico](https://stackoverflow.com/questions/18537918/why-isnt-ico-file-defined-when-setting-windows-icon)).

 - [ ] Fix the above-described bug when bundling Python script as a Windows executable.

+- [ ] Release cross-platform applcation bundle.

 ### Competing Pomodoro apps